The new Oreshnik missile, announced by Russia on November 21, 2024, has quickly become the center of international attention.

-The medium-range hypersonic weapon is seen as a significant step forward in Russia's missile capabilities - one that could have far-reaching consequences for both the Ukrainian conflict and international security in general, according to RT.
+This medium-range hypersonic weapon is considered a significant advance in Russia's missile capabilities - a advance that could have far-reaching consequences for both the Ukrainian conflict and international security in general, according to RT.

-President Vladimir Putin has insisted that the Oreshnik is not an upgrade of Soviet-era missile systems.
+President Vladimir Putin affirmed that the Oreshnik is not an upgrade of Soviet-era missile systems.
 Instead, it is a completely new weapon built on modern Russian technology.

-The Oreshnik missile is described as a high-precision medium-range weapon, with supersonic speed.
+The Oreshnik missile is described as a high-precision medium-range weapon with hypersonic speeds.

-"Due to the missile's striking power, especially when used collectively, on a large scale and even in combination with other high-precision long-range systems, the use of Oreshnik will have a power comparable to that of strategic weapons," Putin said.
+"Due to the missile's attack power, especially when used in a large-scale, mass-use and even in combination with other high-precision long-range systems, the use of the Oreshnik will have the same power as strategic weapons," Putin said.

-"There is currently no means in the world that can counter Oreshnik-type complexes," Putin asserted, explaining that Western missile defense systems, including those deployed in Western Europe, cannot intercept such fast-moving missiles.
+"There is currently no means in the world that can counter Oreshnik-style complexes," Putin asserted, explaining that Western missile defense systems, including those deployed in Western Europe, cannot intercept such fast-moving missiles.

 First used in combat and in response to Ukraine